 Know When to Throw Your Scripts Out the Window

 A good sales rep knows that sometimes the script just isn’t cutting it.
 (But that doesn't mean you shouldn't have one—you absolutely should, talked about this here.)

 A good manager knows that when his B2B sales team is creative and brings their own ideas to the table, amazing things can happen.

 Just because you spend time developing an excellent sales script, doesn’t mean every rep needs to follow that script to the letter on every call.

 Ultimately, every rep has a different personality and brings a different energy to each call.
-The way one rep starts their sales call may work for them, but not for the rest of the team.
 One thing I've seen in all my years in sales is that in the long run, being authentic will pay huge dividends.

 Take the Easy Route: Use Our Free Sales Script

-The templates and scripts provided above make it easy to build a cold call script that works for your business and captivates your prospect’s attention.
+The templates and tips provided above make it easy to build a cold call script that works for your business and capture your prospect’s attention.